kuenishi/mywebsite/source/opensource.rst

 - committer: `MessagePack (Erlang) <http://msgpack.org>`_ (2010-)

  - MessagePack is a binary-based efficient object serialization library.
 It enables to exchange structured objects between many languages like JSON.
 But unlike JSON, it is very fast and small.
 Participating as a committer of Erlang-binding of both MessagePack and MessagePack-RPC.
+ - In 2012, MessagePack-RPC/Erlang are updated to `cowboy <https://github.com/extend/cowboy>`_ -based system from a system with its own transport layer.

 - Yatce: yet another TokyoCabinet-Erlang binding (2009)